zkzoomer/zk-hacks/season-1/1_lets_hash_it_out/README.md

 Lets us confirm that we are dealing with the actual original messages, as the function _verify_ here takes the _msg_ parameter and hashes it into the curve as specified earlier.

 So now that we understand the data we are given, let's understand the problem at hand.
 We are provided with 256 signatures that do not make for such neat bit constructions as described earlier, but the way to forge a signature is somewhat similar.
 Let's assume the result of hashing these into the curve make for a perfect 256 dimensional base.
-We can try an represent an arbitrary 256 bit vector, let's name it $x$, as a combination (using binary coefficients
+We can try and represent an arbitrary 256 bit vector, let's name it $x$, as a combination (using some binary coefficients $b_i$) of the blake2 digests of the messages that were leaked, let's name them $m_i$:
-$b_i$
-) of the blake2 digests of the messages that were leaked, name them
-$v_i$
-:

 $$
-x = \sum_i b_i \cdot v_i
+x = \sum_i b_i \cdot m_i
 $$

 A Pedersen Hash is simply a linear combination of group elements, that either get added or not depending on the corresponding values of the bit array.
-We have also shown that we can represent an arbitrary 256 bit array as linear combination of the ones we have, and so, it is also possible to represent the Pedersen Hash of our message as linear combination of the leaked Pedersen Hashes:
+Let's try to represent the Pedersen Hash of our message as linear combination of the leaked Pedersen Hashes:

 $$
 H(m) = \sum_i \gamma_i \cdot H(m_i)
 $$

-How we find these coefficients is a different story, but if we can find them we can easily see how we could forge a signature:
+How we find these coefficients is a different story, but if we could find them we can see how we could forge a signature:

 $$
 e(pk, H(m)) = e(g_1, \sigma) = e(pk, \sum_i \gamma_i \cdot H(m_i)) = \prod_i e(pk, \gamma_i \cdot H(m_i)) =